CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

-“SDS §2 classifies the product as Skin Irritation (H316, mild — Cat 3) — below the H315 (Cat 2) threshold that drives a deduction.
-SDS §8 recommends Viton gloves for handling concentrate; brief incidental hand contact during towel work is normal.”
+“SDS §2 classifies the product as Skin Irritation (H316, mild · Cat 3).
+SDS §8 recommends Viton gloves for handling concentrate; brief incidental hand contact during towel work is normal and below the classification threshold.”

 — Optimum